matty-jones/contentedest-baby/PROGRESS.md

   - Updated `formatEventType()` in both TimelineScreen and DailyLogScreen to use `details` field when `feed_mode` is null
   - Now properly displays "Type: Feed (Breast)" and "Details: L&R*" for synced events
 - **Files Updated**: EventRepository.kt, TimelineScreen.kt, DailyLogScreen.kt

+## Debug Menu Addition (2025-10-04)

+- **Problem**: User experiencing 401 Unauthorized errors and no data in app, suspected local database was cleared and needed way to force re-pairing and re-sync.
+- **Root Cause**:
+  - Server has device "test" in database but Android app token may be invalid/expired
+  - Auth interceptor clears token storage on 401 responses, but no easy way to manually trigger re-pairing
+  - No immediate sync option for debugging
+- **Solution**:
+  - Added debug section to StatisticsScreen with "Force Re-pair" and "Force Sync" buttons
+  - Force Re-pair: Clears token storage and returns to pairing screen
+  - Force Sync: Triggers immediate sync using new `SyncWorker.triggerImmediateSync()` method
+  - Added `triggerImmediateSync()` method to SyncWorker for one-time sync operations
+  - Debug options only appear when functions are provided (clean UI for production)
+- **Files Updated**: StatisticsScreen.kt, MainActivity.kt, SyncWorker.kt
+- **Usage**: Access via menu (three dots) → Statistics → Debug Options section